ibm-cloud-docs/containers/storage-plan.md

 | Common use cases | Multizone clusters, relational and non-relational databases, or geographically distributed data. |
 | Non-ideal use cases | App that is designed to write to a file system. |
 {: class="simple-tab-table"}
-{: caption="Table 2.
-Storage options for multizone clusters" caption-side="bottom"}
+{: caption="Storage options for multizone clusters" caption-side="bottom"}
 {: #multi-zone-storage-4}
 {: tab-title="Databases"}
 {: tab-group="multi-zone-storage"}